-- Remove dried branches, leaves and debris from your property, roof and gutters often.
+- Clear branches, leaves and other debris from your gutter, roof, under your deck and around your property.

-- Keep your lawn trimmed to 10 cm or less.
+- Keep your lawn trimmed to 10 centimeters or less.

-- Apply duct tape over vents and move combustibles away from windows.
+- Close all windows and doors.
+Apply tape over vents and move combustibles away from windows.

 - Evacuate immediately if needed, even if the above steps aren’t completed.